ssilverman/QNEthernet/README.md

     example when the Ethernet cable is unplugged.
   * `onAddressChanged(cb)`: The callback is called when any IP settings have changed.
+* `static constexpr maxMulticastGroups()`: Returns the maximum number of multicast groups.

 ### `EthernetClient`